minprog/pyprog/opdrachten/week6/virus/venglish.md

     * The function must return a string consisting of the same nucleotides, one of which is mutated.

-* No rule limit this time, but if you want to challenge yourself: 3 (or less) rules is possible.
+* No limit on the number of lines this time, but if you want to challenge yourself: 3 lines is possible.

-* A change after which the result is the same does not count as a change.
+* A mutation resulting in exactly the same string does not count as a change.

     * You may **not** solve this problem by making random mutations until one succeeds.
 The mutation must give a valid result in one go.